EloiseRosen/TabSnoozey/README.md

 ### view your currently snoozing tabs

+### don't miss snoozes
+A check for overdue snoozes runs so that you don't miss snoozes that were supposed to open while your computer was shut down, etc.

 ## Permissions Used
 These are the only permissions used:
 1. **storage**: locally store the URLs and the times they should be reopened.
 This data doesn't leave your browser!